toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 Fuzzing capstone using AFL persistent mode

 Fuzzing is an automated testing technique that involves sending arbitrary input to a program and monitoring its input.
 It's a way to test for reliability as well as identify potential security bugs.
-Compared to manual auditing, fuzzing will only uncover real bugs, that are actually reachable.
+Compared to manual auditing, fuzzing will only uncover real bugs that are actually reachable.

 Today we are fuzzing [capstone](http://www.capstone-engine.org).
-It's an open-source disassembly engine widely, used in exploitation frameworks, disassemblers, debugging aids and other projects.
+It's an open-source disassembly engine widely used in exploitation frameworks, disassemblers, debugging aids and other projects.

 The fuzzer we'll use is the hot new thing: [American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/), AFL for short, a fuzzer that uses runtime guided techniques to create input for the tested program.